-An issuer must not disclose any information about a mineral resource or mineral reserve unless the disclosure
+An issuer must not disclose any information about a mineral resource or mineral reserve unless the disclosure states the grade or quality and the quantity for each category of the mineral resources and mineral reserves if the quantity of contained metal or mineral is included in the disclosure.

-- uses only the applicable mineral resource and mineral reserve categories set out in (a) sections 1.2 and 1.3; - reports each category of mineral resources and mineral reserves separately, and states the extent, if any, to which mineral reserves are included in total mineral resources; - does not add inferred mineral resources to the other categories of mineral (c) resources; and - (d) states the grade or quality and the quantity for each category of the mineral resources and mineral reserves if the quantity of contained metal or mineral is included in the disclosure.
+- (a) uses only the applicable mineral resource and mineral reserve categories set out in sections 1.2 and 1.3; - reports each category of mineral resources and mineral reserves separately, and states the extent, if any, to which mineral reserves are included in total mineral resources; - does not add inferred mineral resources to the other categories of mineral (c) resources; and

-Restricted Disclosure 2.3.
+2.3.
+Prohibited Restricted Disclosure

-(1)An issuer must not disclose

-the quantity, grade, or metal or mineral content of a deposit that has not been categorized as an inferred mineral resource, an indicated mineral resource, a measured mineral resource, a probable mineral reserve, or a proven mineral reserve;

-- the results of an economic analysis that includes or is based on inferred mineral resources or an estimate permitted under subsection 2.3(2) or section 2.4; - the gross contained metal or mineral value of a deposit or a sampled interval or drill intersection; or - a metal or mineral equivalent grade for a multiple commodity deposit, sampled interval, or drill intersection, unless it also discloses the grade of each metal or mineral used to establish the metal or mineral equivalent grade. - Despite paragraph (1)(a), an issuer may disclose in writing the potential quantity and grade, expressed as ranges, of a target for further exploration if the disclosure - states with equal prominence that the potential quantity and grade is conceptual in nature, that there has been insufficient exploration to define a mineral resource and that it is uncertain if further exploration will result in the target being delineated as a mineral resource; and - (b) states the basis on which the disclosed potential quantity and grade has been determined. - Despite paragraph (1)(b), an issuer may disclose a preliminary economic assessment that includes or is based on inferred mineral resources if the disclosure - states with equal prominence that the preliminary economic assessment is preliminary in nature, that it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the preliminary economic assessment will be realized; - states the basis for the preliminary economic assessment and any qualifications and assumptions made by the qualified person; and - describes the impact of the preliminary economic assessment on the results of any pre-feasibility or feasibility study in respect of the subject property. - An issuer must not use the term preliminary feasibility study, pre-feasibility study, or feasibility study when referring to a study unless the study satisfies the criteria set out in the definition of the applicable term in section 1.1.
+- (1) An issuer must not make any disclosure of the disclose - the quantity, grade, or metal or mineral content of a deposit that has not been (a) categorized as an inferred mineral resource, an indicated mineral resource, a measured mineral resource, a probable mineral reserve, or a proven mineral reserve; or - the results of an economic analysis that includes or is based on inferred mineral resources or an estimate permitted under subsection 2.3(2) or section 2.4; - (c) the gross contained metal or mineral value of a deposit or a sampled interval or drill intersection; or - a metal or mineral equivalent grade for a multiple commodity deposit, sampled interval, or drill intersection, unless it also discloses the grade of each metal or mineral used to establish the metal or mineral equivalent grade. - Despite paragraph (1)(a), an issuer may disclose in writing the potential quantity and grade, expressed as ranges, of a potential mineral deposit that is to be the target of for further exploration if the disclosure - includes a statement states with equal prominence that the potential quantity and grade is conceptual in nature, that there has been insufficient exploration to define a mineral resource and that it is uncertain if further exploration will result in the target being delineated as a mineral resource; and - (b) states the basis on which the disclosed potential quantity and grade has been determined. - Despite paragraph (1)(b), an issuer may disclose a preliminary economic assessment that includes or is based on inferred mineral resources if - (a) the results of the preliminary assessment are a material change or a material fact with respect to the issuer; and(b) the disclosure - includes a statementa) states with equal prominence that the preliminary economic assessment is preliminary in nature, that it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the preliminary economic assessment will be realized; and - states the basis for the preliminary economic assessment and any qualifications and assumptions made by the qualified person-; and - describes the impact of the preliminary economic assessment on the results of any pre-feasibility or feasibility study in respect of the subject property. - An issuer must not use the term preliminary feasibility study, pre-feasibility study, or feasibility study when referring to a study unless the study satisfies the criteria set out in the definition of the applicable term in section 1.1.